jdublon/mba/docs/tasks.md

 ## Figma

 You'll need [this Figma file](https://www.figma.com/design/POmvDYgMSF1ORiKWv7RDsz/Product-Hero) for the tasks.

+- Please **email us after you request access**, (the notice is not coming through from Figma for some reason!)
+- Please use your **initials only** as your Figma profile name.
+If other candidates are on the file at the same time, you'll be able to see your cursors.
-Note that from the time you request access to ‘dev mode’ on that file, you’ll only have 3 days to complete the task before it locks you out again.
+- From the time you request access to ‘dev mode’ on that file, you’ll only have 3 days to complete the task before it locks you out again.

 ## Timing
 We've designed this test to take around _**4 hours**_.